-As I write this article, it seems most major Cryptocurrencies are oscillating on a seemingly daily basis by several percentage amounts following news of regulatory crackdowns, broad market corrections or due to everchanging sentiments on social media.
+As I update this article, it seems most major Cryptocurrencies are oscillating on a seemingly daily basis by several percentage amounts following news of regulatory crackdowns, exchange collapses (FTX anyone?), broad market corrections or due to everchanging sentiments on social media.

-Still among all the noise a lot of people are asking, especially those who have recorded some phenomenal gains in the last year, should I sell now to take some money of the table or diamond hands and hold on (and possibly buy more!)?
+Still among all the noise a lot of people are asking, especially those who have recorded some phenomenal gains or have been holding for a while, should I sell now to take some money of the table or diamond hands and hold on (and possibly buy more!)?
 Here’s a look at the options from my view point.

 Should I Sell?

-If you have made a decent profit, which means anything more than a tripling or quadrupling of your initial investment based on the latest prices, then given the recent volatility many personal finance experts say it maybe a good time to sell an amount equal to your original investment up to 50% of your holdings.
+If you were an early buyer and still have a decent profit, which means anything more than a tripling or quadrupling of your initial investment based on the latest prices, then given the recent volatility many personal finance experts say it maybe a good time to sell an amount equal to your original investment up to 50% of your holdings.

 This way you are playing with house money while taking enough off the “table” to cover capital gain taxes (yes, crypto gains count) and enjoy a very generous return compared to most other asset classes.